mangodairy/mytest/_Kubernetes/KubernetesPart2.md

 kube-scheduler-k8s-master            1/1     Running   7          15d
 rajith@k8s-master:~$
 ```
-Now go back and look at the name of the components we discussed and compare it with the above command output.
+Now go back and look at the name of the components we discussed and compare it with the above output.

 * [kube-apiserver](https://kubernetes.io/docs/concepts/overview/components/#kube-apiserver)
 * [etcd](https://kubernetes.io/docs/concepts/overview/components/#etcd)